kshithijiyer-px/kshithijiyer-px/README.md

 ### Hi there 👋

-🔭 I’m currently learning portworx <br>
+🔭 I’m currently working on my knowledge of portworx <br>
 🌱 I’m currently learning Go <br>
 💬 Ask me about Python